Indoor residual spraying

 Indoor residual spraying or IRS is the process of spraying the inside of dwellings with an insecticide to kill mosquitoes that spread malaria.
 A dilute solution of insecticide is sprayed on the inside walls of certain types of dwellings—those with walls made from porous materials such as mud or wood but not plaster as in city dwellings.
 Mosquitoes are killed or repelled by the spray, preventing the transmission of the disease.
-In 2008, 44 countries employed IRS as a malaria control strategy.
+In 2008, 44 countries employed the IRS as a malaria control strategy.
 Several pesticides have historically been used for IRS, the first and most well-known being DDT.

 World Health Organization recommendations

 The World Health Organization (WHO) recommends IRS as one of three primary means of malaria control, the others being use of insecticide treated bednets (ITNs) and prompt treatment of confirmed cases with artemisinin-based combination therapies (ACTs).
 While previously the WHO had recommended IRS only in areas of sporadic malaria transmission, in 2006 it began recommending IRS in areas of endemic, stable transmission as well.